Sofipet/youtube-emotionscope/docs/architecture.md

 - open-source model benchmarking
 - richer tool-based agent behavior on top of the core payload
 - richer warning layers such as toxicity or uncertainty signals
-- analyst workflows over multiple saved video analyses

-The architecture is therefore modular from the start, while the first version stays focused.